 Officials in Philadelphia want residents to carry and use an opioid overdose antidote as part of the city's effort to combat skyrocketing overdoses.

-The city's health department announced a new ad campaign Tuesday showcasing how easy naloxone is to use and urging residents to use it.
+The city's health department announced a new ad campaign Tuesday showcasing how easy naloxone is to use and urging residents to obtain it.

 The ad shows how to use it, but the city will also offer live training sessions.

-The city has a standing order at all pharmacies so anyone can obtain naloxone — also known by the brand name Narcan — without a prescription.
+The city has a standing order at all pharmacies so anyone can obtain naloxone without a prescription.

 Philadelphia has the highest opioid death rate of any large U.S. city.
 More than 1,200 people fatally overdosed in Philadelphia in 2017.

 John Walters, longtime drug czar for President George W. Bush and chief operating officer of the Hudson Institute, a conservative think tank, said getting the overdose antidote to even more people, whether untrained or semi-trained, is not a proven way of reducing the opioid death rate.
 He said what's important is getting people into effective treatment and stopping the flood of drugs into the U.S.

 In January, the city announced it wants to establish safe havens where people can inject drugs, another tactic in its battle against opioid overdoses.

 A year ago, Baltimore's health commissioner waived training requirements for those seeking to acquire the overdose-reversing drug and said any resident could go into a pharmacy and get the medication.

 Many states offer it over the counter.